 The Trust Fund accounts are prepared in accordance with the accounting policies adopted by Highland Council as detailed in note 3 to the financial statements.
-However, the following statements include the accounts of Highland Council Charitable Trusts and Highland Charities Trust, which have been prepared on a Receipts and Payments basis in accordance with the Charities and Trustee Investment (Scotland) Act 2005 and the Charities Accounts (Scotland) Regulations 2006 (as amended).
+However, the following statements include the accounts of Highland Council Charitable Trusts and Highland Charities Trust.
+Highland Charities Trust accounts have been prepared on a Receipts and Payments basis and in 2019/20 Highland Council Charitable Trusts adopted the Charities SORP in accordance with the Charities and Trustee Investment (Scotland) Act 2005 and the Charities Accounts (Scotland) Regulations 2006 (as amended).
+In adopting the SORP, investments are held at Fair Value (Market value) in the financial statements.